Mundulea sericea

 Fruit

 The linear (long and slender) Fruit is a brown or yellowish grey, flattish Pod (a dry, dehiscent fruit – photo 301).
-It is up to 12 x 1cm with a marked yellow-brown rim and may be constricted between seeds.
+Individually pods are up to 12 x 1cm and tend to hang down in bunches.
+Each pod has a marked yellow-brown rim.
+Pods may be constricted between seeds.
 It is initially velvety golden-brown and ages to grey.
 A persistent Calyx and Stigma are visible (photo 301).
 The tardily dehiscent pods may remain on the tree for months.
-Seeds are reniform (kidney-shaped – photo 296) and up to 7 x 4mm.
+Those that survive into winter tend to look untidy.
+Seeds are reniform (kidney-shaped – photo 301) and up to 7 x 4mm.
 (Nov-Apr).

 Distribution & Ecology